tardate/LittleArduinoProjects/README.md

 ### 555 Timer Circuits

-* [Astable mode oscillator](./Electronics101/555Timer/AstableOscillator) - basic free-running oscillator using an Arduino and processing to plot the output.
+* [Astable mode oscillator](./Electronics101/555Timer/AstableOscillator) - basic free-running oscillator using an Arduino and processing to plot the output
-* [Monostable mode](./Electronics101/555Timer/Monostable) - basic monostable mode using an Arduino and processing to plot the output.
+* [Monostable mode](./Electronics101/555Timer/Monostable) - basic monostable mode using an Arduino and processing to plot the output
+* [Triangular Wave Generator](./Electronics101/555Timer/TriangleWaveGen) - generate a triange wave with 555 timer and RC integrator

 ### 7400 series TTL

 * [Quad Latch](./Electronics101/QuadLatch) - graph the basic operation of the 74LS75 4-bit bistable latch
 * [Schmitt Inverter](./Electronics101/SchmittInverter) - graph the basic operation of the 74LS14 Hex Inverter with Schmitt Trigger Inputs
-* [Schmitt Oscillator](./Electronics101/SchmittOscillator) - graph waveform generated using 74LS14 Hex Inverter with Schmitt Trigger Inputs
+* [Schmitt Oscillator](./Electronics101/SchmittOscillator) - graph square wave generated using 74LS14 Hex Inverter with Schmitt Trigger Inputs

 ### Operational Amplifiers